Skip to main content

 The nominal output level of the console is +4 dBu @ 0VU.

-Do not use mono (TS) plugs to connect stereo TRS outputs.
+Do not use mono plugs (TS) to connect the stereo TRS outputs.

-The Audio Out to Bal Line 1 output is only available on consoles with /AoIP option.
+The Audio Out to Bal Line 1 output is only available on consoles with the /AoIP option.

-It delivers a balanced analog signal with the decoded audio from incoming streaming and is used to re-inject the decoded audio to an analog line input.
+It provides a balanced analog signal containing the decoded audio from the incoming stream, typically used to feed the decoded audio back into an analog line input.